frederic-nevers/moodle-filter_multiembed/readme.md

 # Contributors

-Original author: Frederic Nevers | www.iteachwithmoodle.com | @fred_nevers
+Original author: Frederic Nevers | [www.iteachwithmoodle.com](http://www.iteachwithmoodle.com) | [@fred_nevers](https://twitter.com/@fred_nevers)
-Inspired by the Moodle oEmbed filter https://github.com/Microsoft/moodle-filter_oembed
+Inspired by the Moodle [oEmbed](https://github.com/Microsoft/moodle-filter_oembed) filter

 # License

 This plugin is (like Moodle) free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+More information about this license at http://www.gnu.org/licenses/